int128/kubectl-external-forward/README.md

 # kubectl-external-forward [![go](https://github.com/int128/kubectl-external-forward/actions/workflows/go.yaml/badge.svg)](https://github.com/int128/kubectl-external-forward/actions/workflows/go.yaml)

-This is a kubectl plugin to connect to an external host from your laptop via a cluster.
+This is a kubectl plugin to connect from your laptop to an external host via a proxy pod on a cluster.

 For example, you can run your application locally using remote databases.